ankitc9762/RAPP/rappDemo/HELP.md

 # Getting Started

-I am using the like query to fetch the top 10 data from the database.
+I am using the 'like' to fetch users based on give zipcode and limit the query result to only 10 records.
 Query is pulling top 10 records based on the zipcode and i am doing the pattern matching.
+My assumption with DB Is that I only have 1 user per zip code.

 ### Reference Documentation